SubhrajyotiSen/ChuckDagger/README.md

 #Chuck Dagger
 A simple Android app that displays a random Chuck Norris joke every time.
-I created this app in order to understand Dependency Injection and learn learn to use Dagger in the process.
+I created this app in order to understand Dependency Injection, RxJava and learn learn to use Dagger in the process.

 ###Libraries used